pythonophile/pythonophile/100 Days Of Code/ReadMe.md

 #100_Days_Of_Code
-1. Band Name Generator Project
+1. Day One Band Name Generator Project